Example plugin code¶

 The plugin is now ready to use.

-Don’t forget to add the pagetypes.shoppage
+Don’t forget to add the pagetypes.shoppage package to the INSTALLED_APPS, and create the tables:

 ./manage.py syncdb